Egyras/HeishaMon/MQTT-Topics.md

 TOP104 | main/Solar_Frost_Protection | Solar frost protection temp
 TOP105 | main/Solar_High_Limit | Solar max temp limit
 TOP106 | main/Pump_Flowrate_mode | Settings for pump flow rate (0=DeltaT, 1=Maximum flow, J-series only)
+TOP107 | main/Liquid_Type | Type of liquid in settings (Water / Glycol)
+TOP108 | main/Alt_External_Sensor | If external outdoor sensor is selected
+TOP109 | main/Anti_Freeze_Mode | Is anti freeze mode enabled or disabled
+TOP110 | main/Optional_PCB | If the optional PCB is enabled (if installed)
+TOP111 | main/Z2_Sensor_Settings | Setting of the sensor for zone 2 (water, ext thermostat, int. thermostat or thermistor) TOP112 | main/Z1_Sensor_Settings | Setting of the sensor for zone 1 (water, ext thermostat, int. thermostat or thermistor) TOP113 | main/Buffer_Tank_Delta | Delta of buffer tank setting in Kelvin TOP114 | main/External_Pad_Heater | If the external pad heater is enabled (if installed)

-All Topics realated with state can have also value -1 - unknown - but only in ubnormal situations.
+All Topics realated with state can have also value -1 - unknown - but only in abnormal situations.

 ## Option PCB Topics:
 The following topics are actions from the heatpump to the optional pcb (for example, start pump on zone 2).
 This is only available if you have enable optional pcb emulation.